Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/tutorial/localstorage.md

 ### Storage Location: Global or Per Screen?

-First, you need to think about if your data is related to the specific screen that the wallpaper is running on or if it is something that is valid across all potential screens a user might have.
+First, you need to decide if your data is related to the specific screen that the wallpaper is running on or if it is something that is valid across all potential screens a user might have.

-In our example, we want to store the high score of a game-based wallpaper.
+In our example, we want to store the high score of a game-themed wallpaper.
 The high score is valid across all screens, so we want to store it globally using the `LOCATION_GLOBAL` constant.

-If, we wanted to keep track of the position of some wallpaper element on the screen, we would instead store this value per-screen using `LOCATION_SCREEN`.
+An opposite example would be if we wanted to keep track of the position of some wallpaper element on the screen.
+In this case, we would instead store this value per-screen using `LOCATION_SCREEN`.
 This is also the default state, so if you do not make a decision, wallpaper settings will be stored per screen.

 ### Storing Data